Gender and Communication Section

 - List of Section members with contact information - This list is available only to IAMCR members.
 To access it, login to the site and return to this page.

 To join the Gender and Communication Section, login to your account and select My Sections and Working Groups from the menu.
 A number of IAMCR sections and working groups send notices and other information exclusively to their members.
-IAMCR members can join up to five sections or working groups.
+IAMCR members can join up to three sections or working groups.

 Section's Facebook page: http://www.facebook.com/GenderAndCommunicationSectionIamcr